SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 "I can ask you questions about romance to test your knowledge."

-Twilight nods.
+Twilight takes a second to compose herself after hiding a blush.
 "Sounds good, what's the first one?"

 I think for a moment before asking, "What's the difference between friendship and romance?"